ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-complex-objects/index.md

 ---
-title: "Row Grouping - Other"
+title: "Row Grouping - Complex Objects"
 enterprise: true
 ---

-## Grouping Complex Objects with Keys
+This section covers how to group rows when the row data contains complex objects

+## Creating group keys from complex objects

+When grouping by columns that contain complex objects in the supplied row data, the values will be converted to `"[object object]"` by default.
+This will not produce the desired grouping results.

-If your rowData has complex objects that you want to group by, then the default grouping will convert each object to `"[object object]"` which will be useless to you.
-Instead you need to get the grid to convert each object into a meaningful string to act as the key for the group.
-You could add a 'toString' method to the objects - but this may not be possible if you are working with JSON data.
-To get around this, use `colDef.keyCreator`, which gets passed a value and should return the string key for that value.
+One way to get around this is to add a `toString()` method to the complex objects, however this may not be possible if you are working with JSON data.

-The example below shows grouping on the county, with country an object within each row.
+A more flexible solution is to use the `colDef.keyCreator()` callback function to return a meaningful key for the supplied object, as shown in the following code snippets:

 ```js
 // row item has complex object for country